kirenz/feature-engineering/docs/intro.md

 # Welcome

-The goal of this book is to give you an overview about some important data engineering tools and concepts when doing data science projects in Python.
+The goal of this book is to give you an overview about some important feature engineering tools and concepts when doing data science projects in Python.

 A typical data science project looks something like this: